Sadh Vaishnavism: Tattvavada (Dvaita)

 Madhvacharya was a staunch Vaishnava who pushed strongly the belief that Vishnu was the highest of Hindu deities, and refused to accept any claims that other Hindu deities might be equally as high.
 Madhvacharya says that in the beginning there was only one God and that was Narayana or Vishnu.
 Madhvacharya states that the ultimate divine reality, which Hindu traditions refer to as Brahman, and the individual souls, known as jīvātmans, exist as independent realities and that these are distinct.
 Madhva states "brahmaśabdaśca Viṣṇaveva", that Brahman can only refer to Vishnu.
 According to Madhvism, Vishnu was not just any other deva, but rather the one and only Supreme Being.
 Madhvacharya also asserted, yathecchasi tatha kuru, which Sharma translates and explains as "one has the right to choose between right and wrong, a choice each individual makes out of his own responsibility and his own risk".
+In Madhva Sampradaya, all devatas including Vishnu, Lakshmi, Brahma, Vayu, Saraswati, Bharati, Shiva, Parvati, Subrahmanya and Ganesha are worshipped according to "Taratamya Bedha".
+In fact, Madhvacharya in his Tantra Sara Sangraha clearly explained how to worship all devatas.
+In many of his works Madhvacharya explained about Shiva Tattva, the procedure to worship Panchamukha Shiva (Rudra), and the Panchakshari Mantra— Om Namah Shivaya and even clearly explained why everyone should worship Shiva.
+Many prominent saints and scholars wrote Stotras, Stutis and songs on Shiva in Madhva Sampradaya such is the importance given to Lord Shiva in Madhva Sampradaya.
+Vyasatirtha composed "Laghu Shiva Stuti", Narayana Panditacharya composed Shiva Stuti and Satyadharma Tirtha wrote a commentary on Sri Rudram (Namaka Chamaka).
+Indologist B. N. K. Sharma says These are positive proofs of the fact that Madhvas are not bigots opposed to the worship of Shiva.
+Sharma says, Vaishnavism of Madhvacharya is more tolerant and accommodative of the worship of other gods such as Shiva, Parvati, Ganesha, Subrahmanya and others of the Hindu pantheon.
+This is the reason why Kanaka Dasa though under the influence of Tathacharya in his early life did not subscribe wholly to the dogmas of Sri Vaishnavism against the worship of Shiva etc., and later became the disciple of Vyasatirtha.